Top

 The same supercapacitor system is also set to be used in Lamborghini's new Huracan Super Trofeo Omologato model that they will be commencing deliveries on later this year.
 Only 62 models of the Sián have been produced so far, but given the success that Lamborghini had last year sales wise even during the global lockdown, it's a safe bet that they're intending to make the march into hybrid powered cars all guns blazing (or should that be sparking?)

-Hopefully it won’t be too long before the Sián joins our range of Lamborghini driving day packages here on Driving Experience, but in the meantime, you can still take to the wheel on other iconic Lambos from as little as £39!
-Head on over to our Lamborghini experiences page today to book yours via forthcoming dates or purchase of our open gift vouchers.
+Hopefully it won't be too long before the Sián joins our range of Lamborghini driving day packages here on Driving Experience, but in the meantime, you can still take to the wheel on other iconic Lambos from as little as £39!
+Head on over to our Lamborghini experiences page today to book yours via forthcoming dates or purchase of our open Gift Vouchers.

 19 March 2021